Link Fraction Mixed Membership Reveals Community Diversity in Aggregated Social Networks: Methodology and Validation

 \subsubsection{Synthetic Networks and Benchmarks}

-To validate and analyze the consistency of the LFMM method and its robustness against aggregation, we generated synthetic networks using the Stochastic Block Model (SBM)~\cite{abbe2018community}.
-We construct a graph $G$ with $N=1,000$ nodes divided into $r=2$ communities.
-The affinity parameter $\mu$ dictates the proportional probability of forming connections to outside the community, with an average degree of 20.
-To simulate the aggregation process, nodes are uniformly classified under one of $n=50$ aggregate sets $\textbf{S}$ with a mixing probability $m$ of being assigned to a random aggregate set instead.
+To validate and analyze the consistency of the LFMM method and its robustness against aggregation, we generate synthetic individual-level networks using the Stochastic Block Model (SBM)~\cite{abbe2018community}.
+Let $G$ be an unweighted, undirected graph with $N=1,000$ nodes, partitioned into $r=2$ equally sized ground-truth communities.
+The edge generation is governed by an expected average degree $\langle k \rangle = 20$ and an \textit{affinity parameter} $\mu \in [0, 1]$, defined as the fraction of a node's expected edges that connect to the opposing community.
+To simulate the coarse-graining process, we project $G$ into an aggregated network $G'$ consisting of $n=50$ aggregate sets $\textbf{S}$.
+We control the alignment between the true communities and the aggregate boundaries using an \textit{aggregation mixing parameter} $m \in [0, 1]$.
+For a node belonging to ground-truth community $c$, with probability $1-m$, it is assigned to an aggregate set exclusively reserved for community $c$; with probability $m$, it is assigned uniformly at random to any of the 50 aggregate sets.

 We perform three comparisons to evaluate the consistency of LFMM after applying community detection using the Leiden Algorithm~\cite{traag2019louvain}, visualizing the correlation between values computed directly on the aggregated network $G'$ and those derived from the individual-level network $G$.
 First, we validate the conservation property (eq. \ref{eq: conservation}) by comparing the raw LFMM vector $M'$ (as defined in Section \ref{sec:LFMM}) computed on $G'$ against the sum of individual vectors $M$ computed on $G$ (using the community partition from the aggregate network).
 Second, we repeat this comparison for the sum of normalized vectors $m$ versus $m'$ to assess deviations caused by the normalization of mixed membership vector.
 Finally, we compare the aggregate LFMM results against a "ground truth" scenario where community detection is performed on the individual-level graph $G$ rather than $G'$.